Pedestrian Accident Lawyer in Philadelphia

 - An individualized strategy developed for the unique circumstances of your case by an attorney who takes the time to get to know you and witness the impact of your accident

-At Grungo Law, we have a history of obtaining millions of dollars in settlements and court awards for our injured clients, including a recent $3.1 million settlement in a negligent road design case for an injured client.
+We have a history of obtaining millions of dollars in settlements and court awards for our injured clients.

 - Speeding drivers

-- Drivers making left or right turns in intersections (causing nearly half of all pedestrian injury crashes in Philidelphia)
+- Drivers making left or right turns in intersections (causing nearly half of all pedestrian injury crashes in Philadelphia)

 - Impaired drivers